ihmeuw/vivarium_public_health/docs/source/tutorials/treatment.rst

 Overview
 --------

-The treatment module provides several components for modeling interventions:
+The treatment package provides several components for modeling interventions:

 **Intervention** - a dichotomous coverage model that assigns each simulant a covered or uncovered status.